The Top 8 Aging Accelerators

 With a clearer understanding of the main phenotypes of aging, we can take a better look at the aging accelerators that may have people experiencing these issues sooner rather than later.

-Understanding if you have hormonal imbalance issues is the first thing to do if you want to know whether or not you’re suffering from this top aging accelerator.
 Here are a few common symptoms that you may be experiencing if you have a hormonal imbalance:

 • Fatigue